 That makes chips not only a technical issue, but also an economic and strategic one.
 In many ways, the future of AI is also the future of semiconductors.

-Robotics Is Moving From Hype to Real-World Use
+Embodied AI: Robotics Moving to Real-World Intelligence

 close up shot of white toy robot on blue background